sf package functions

 Vector data describes the “geometry” or “shape” of objects and often includes additional variables.
 The three basic types of vector data are points, lines, and polygons (areas).
 Each point, line, and polygon has a spatial reference frame such as latitude and longitude.

-A polygon refers to a set of closed polylines that represent a geographic location, composed of vertices (a series of x
+A polygon refers to a set of closed polylines that represent a geographic location, composed of vertices (a series of x and y coordinates or spatial points).

 Raster Data